EUROPA-PARK | BEST THEME PARK IN EUROPE!

 - Pay your parking ticket right at the beginning (there are machines in the entrance area) so you don’t have to queue when you leave.

 - If you can, visit the park for 2 days total.
 If you only have one day, you will miss out on the nice little playgrounds, smaller attractions and wonderful shows.
-You can stay in the park hotel
+You can stay in one of the park hotels

 We had an amazing day and it won’t be the last time that we visited Europa-Park!